Introduction to the CCS

-Within the Conversation Context Service, you can have multiple namespaces for different business use cases.
+Within the CCS, you can have multiple namespaces for different business use cases.
 Typically, a namespace groups together related attributes.
 Namespaces are per account.

-In LivePerson Conversation Builder, the following built-in functions for managing the Conversation Context Service are available.
-These functions are synchronous, server-side, JavaScript calls that conveniently wrap the APIs in Conversation Orchestrator, LivePerson's AI engine.
+In Conversation Builder, there are many functions for managing data in the CCS; these are discussed in this article.
+The functions are synchronous, server-side, JavaScript calls that conveniently wrap the APIs in Conversation Orchestrator, LivePerson's AI engine.

 All update operations return a Boolean status.
 It is the bot developer's responsibility to ensure the operation was executed successfully.